 At the moment governments need to collectively deliver an additional 25% of reductions beyond current pledges by 2030 to get us on track for 2°C. But getting to 1.5°C means going beyond even this, probably ensuring that global emissions peak before 2020 and then start dropping off steeply.

 One thing that we can figure out is that the pathway to 1.5°C looks something like the one to 2°C, but with a more of every solution implemented sooner.
 We need more low carbon energy, better energy efficiency, a quicker shift to sustainable transport and a revolution in green agriculture.
 We will almost certainly need a lot more deployment of negative emissions later in the century, both through natural carbon sequestration and novel technologies to remove emissions from the atmosphere.

 Getting there is going to require a lot of commitment and an element of risk-taking.
 We need to be willing to try lots of things out, making the best of whatever innovation and behaviour change is possible, rather than waiting for a silver bullet that may never arrive.

 But there are reasons to be cautiously optimistic.
 After the unexpected successes of Paris last year – followed by one of the quickest ever ratifications of an international agreement – we have recently also seen a global agreement to eliminate the use of hydrofluorocarbons, a particularly potent greenhouse gas, and the aviation industry has struck a landmark deal on emissions.

 The important thing now is to do whatever we can to slam the brakes on the runaway train as firmly as possible, stop it from derailing and find a way to switch it into reverse gear.
 Then maybe we can stop at a far less dangerous final destination.

-For more information on how the Carbon Trust is helping businesses to set science-based targets on carbon emissions and develop strategies compatible with a sustainable, low carbon future see our business advice pages.
+For more information on how the Carbon Trust is helping businesses to set science-based targets on carbon emissions and develop strategies compatible with a sustainable, low carbon future see our strategic advice, target setting and reporting page.